A comprehensive resource for safe and responsible laser use

 Do NOT use flashlights with laser glare eyewear

-Laser Glare Protection glasses, designed specifically for pilots, are available to reduce the intensity of laser light.
-(For more detailed information, see the page Protective eyewear for pilots.)
+- Laser Glare Protection glasses, designed specifically for pilots, are available to reduce the intensity of laser light.
+(For more detailed information, see the page Laser Glare Protection eyewear for pilots.)

 If you have LGP glasses, do NOT use a flashlight to try to demonstrate how the eyewear reduces laser intensity.
 It will not accurately reproduce how well the LGP works.